 Hormonal changes during pregnancy can lead to particular SI joint problems.
 Even menstruation hormones can trigger lower back pain.
 Connective tissues during pregnancy relax to prepare the mother for delivery.
 This changes the SIJs, making them “hypermobile”.
 Over time and multiple pregnancies, this relaxation and hypermobility can cause permanent structural changes in the SI joints.4 Some women may benefit from wearing a sacroiliac belt to “stabilize the sacroiliac joints until the baby is delivered”.5

-Medical treatments for SIJD can include injections, NSAIDs, and steroids, such as prednisone.
-Patients can be referred for physical therapy so that they can learn stretches and exercises.
-Pilates, yoga, and manual therapy can also be included in treatments.
-The final option for some patients is surgery to fuse the SI joints.6 Chiropractic care approaches SIJD with traditional high-velocity, low-amplitude thrust (HVLA) spinal manipulation.
-Some patients may require a gentler adjustment: low-velocity, low-amplitude thrust or “spinal mobilization”.
-Chiropractors will typically adjust the patient on their side.
-They may also use traction, drop tables, flexion distraction, or the Activator tool.
-Some patients may benefit from muscle relaxation techniques, heat therapy, massage, electrical stimulation (TENS), ice packs, shoe inserts, and muscle strengthening techniques.7 Chiropractic treatment is safe during pregnancy.
+Chiropractic care approaches SIJD with traditional high-velocity, low-amplitude thrust (HVLA) spinal manipulation.
+Some patients, such as children or those who need to be handled more carefully, may require a gentler adjustment: low-velocity, low-amplitude thrust or “spinal mobilization”.
+Chiropractors will typically adjust the patient while the patient is lying down on their side.
+They may also use additional tools in the adjustment process, such as traction, drop tables, flexion distraction, or the Activator tool, beyond the usual manual adjustment by hand.
+Some patients may benefit from the application of muscle relaxation techniques, heat therapy, massage, electrical stimulation (TENS), ice packs, shoe inserts, and muscle strengthening techniques.